 Adenovirus cells are very stable against chemical and physical agents and solutions.
 Adverse Ph conditions also prove to not affect the adenovirus thus enabling a prolonged life expectancy outside the body and outside of water.
 Droplets of water can spread the virus quite easily.
 Fecal transmission can also occur if proper hygiene is not observed.
 Changing a baby’s diaper who has the virus can easily spread the contaminant to other persons.
 Improperly washed foods and improper food handling techniques are also a common method for transmission of the virus.

 Adenovirus Serotype 14 is a serovar of adenovirus and differs from other forms of adenovirus in that it can be quite fatal.
 Ad14 as it is commonly refered to as, is a very rare but emerging virus that can quite often cause severe respiratory infection and death.
-While quite rare (only 10 cases have proven fatal in the United States since 2006) it is important to take precautions against transmission where possible.
+While quite rare (only 10 cases have proven fatal in the United States since 2006) and because adenovirus contagiousness is very high, it is important to take precautions against transmission where possible.